-The land of gaming mice can get kind of complicated, but the most important stat is dots-per-inch, or dpi, a misplaced term from the printing days that basically describes how sensitive the mouse is to fine movements.
+The land of gaming mice can get kind of complicated, but the best gaming mice have high dots-per-inch, or dpi, a term borrowed from printing days that basically describes how sensitive the mouse is to fine movements.
 The higher the number, the better at capturing them and translating them to in-game actions.
 Whether you’re willing to spend a little or a lot, dpi is easy to upgrade.

-Here are some of our favorites when it comes to picking the right gaming mouse.
+Here are some of our favorites when it comes to picking the best gaming mouse.